autoplot/documentation/javadoc/org/das2/qstream/EnumerationUnitsSerializeDelegate.md

-# org.das2.qstream.EnumerationUnitsSerializeDelegateenumeration units can have an initial set of values declared, and
+# org.das2.qstream.EnumerationUnitsSerializeDelegate

- each stream has its own delegate.
+enumeration units can have an initial set of values declared, and each stream has its own delegate.

-EnumerationUnitsSerializeDelegate( )
+# EnumerationUnitsSerializeDelegate( )

 ***